danielgnz/AstonHackSubmission/README.md

 ## General Info

 A Greek Spartan is on a mission to save the terrible invasion of dinosaurs on Earth.
-In order to do that, he needs to kill 21 dinosaurs leaded by a Giant Boss Dragon, in a very short period of time.
+In order to do that, he needs to kill 21 dinosaurs led by a Giant Boss Dragon, in a very short period of time.

 Is he able to defeat them all?
 You decide.